mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Search Resources

 - **Azure AI Search** - This accelerator employs Vector Hybrid Search, which combines vector similarity with keyword matching to enhance search accuracy.
 (Note that in Azure Government keyword search is not yet available as of Feb 21, 2024.)
 This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
-- **Vector vs Keyword vs Semantic Ranker vs Hybrid Search** - Different search methods.
-For the Information Assistant Accelerator, only Vector search is currently available (Feb 13, 2024).
+- **Types of Search Methods** - Different search methods.
+For the Information Assistant Accelerator, only Vector search is currently available (Feb 21, 2024).
    - **Vector** - <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-overview">Vector search</a> is an approach in information retrieval that stores numeric representations of content for search scenarios.
 Because the content is numeric rather than plain text, the search engine matches on vectors that are the most similar to the query, with no requirement for matching on exact terms.
    - **Hybrid** - Hybrid search is a combination of full text and vector queries that execute against a search index that contains both searchable plain text content and generated embeddings.
 For query purposes, hybrid search is:
       - A single query request that includes both search and vectors query parameters
       - Executing in parallel
       - With merged results in the query response, scored using Reciprocal Rank Fusion (RRF)
+   - **Full Text** - A full-text search is a comprehensive method that compares every word of the search request against every word within a document or database.
-   - **Keyword** -
+   - **Keyword** - Keyword search looks for exact matches of words, but lacks semantic understanding.
    - **Semantic Ranker** (proprietary in Azure AI Search) - In Azure AI Search, semantic ranking measurably improves search relevance by using language understanding to rerank search results.
 Semantic ranking doesn't use generative AI or vectors.
 Semantic ranker is a collection of query-related capabilities that improve the quality of an initial BM25-ranked or RRF-ranked search result for text-based queries.
 When you enable it on your search service, semantic ranking extends the query execution pipeline in two ways:
       - First, it adds secondary ranking over an initial result set that was scored using BM25 or RRF.
 This secondary ranking uses multi-lingual, deep learning models adapted from Microsoft Bing to promote the most semantically relevant results.
       - Second, it extracts and returns captions and answers in the response, which you can render on a search page to improve the user's search experience.